BNE - LAX

 The average price of all round-trip flights from Brisbane to Los Angeles clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Los Angeles on a Wednesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Friday is the most expensive day to fly from Brisbane to Los Angeles.
-For your return ticket, we recommend flying on a Tuesday and avoiding Saturdays for the best deals.
+For your return ticket, we recommend flying on a Wednesday and avoiding Mondays for the best deals.

 What is the cheapest month to fly from Brisbane to Los Angeles?